tytydraco/yessleep/out/I_woke_up_in_an_unfamiliar_building_The_people_there_werent_human.md

 “You may not speak with any individual but me regarding your experience.
 I will keep in contact with you.
 When you reunite with your loved ones or teachers, tell them you were kidnapped and do not wish to speak.”

+"W-what happened...?"
+I asked.

+"I am not at liberty to disclose that information," He said.

 As I left the hospital, I reached into my pocket and pulled out the hair I picked off of that bathroom man's head.
 I stuffed it back in, hoping I could use it to prove something someday.